Committed to making a difference, with

 Your Local RSPCA Charity

-Please note that all our volunteers must be aged 18 or over and we prefer that you reside within our catchment area.
-Click here to see if your postcode is listed within our catchment area.
+All our volunteers must be aged 18 or over and we prefer that you reside within our catchment area.

 The Application Process

 We rely upon the dedication and support of our volunteers to assist in the care of our animals.
 To apply to be a volunteer you need to follow a short induction process.
 After clicking the Apply Now link at the bottom of this page you will be taken to an application form for completion.
 After this you will be asked to complete a medical questionnaire, (also online) and then be given a further link to complete a number of short online training courses.
 From this point onwards you will be invited into the Animal Centre to meet the Volunteer Coordinator prior to starting your volunteering.

 This involves assisting staff to clean, feed, groom and socialise the animals at the Animal Centre.
 You will need to be motivated and reasonably physically fit, as the work can be strenuous.
 You will also need to be vaccinated against tetanus.

 Please note that we will only be able to offer you specific days and you will be expected to commit to attending consistently / on regular basis.
 Voluntary hours for a full day will be from 08:30 to 17:00, or can be individually agreed for morning or afternoon when such vacancies are available.